socrata/dev.socrata.com/_posts/2019-07-12-welcome--back--to-our-blog-.md

 * **Jenkins Workers**<br>
-  _Joe Nunnelly (Senior Automation Engineer)_
+  _Joe Nunnelley (Senior Automation Engineer)_

   Tyler's Data and Insights Division uses Jenkins to execute automated jobs that support testing, builds, and deploys.
-Learn how we started using Jenkins Workers to get more out of our existing servers.
+Learn how we introduced CI/CD to our engineering process and how we started using Jenkins Workers to make this infrastructure more dynamic.

 ## Up next